 According to the Fair housing act, rights and obligations:

 “The Fair Housing Act prohibits this discrimination because of race, color, national origin, religion, sex (including gender, gender identity, sexual orientation, and sexual harassment), familial status, and disability.”

 Here the disability could be physical or mental either.
 A disability that limits an individual from performing normal life activities.
-Therefore, the landlords cannot discriminate and deny the request for reasonable accommodation to a disabled individual under the fair housing act for emotional support animals.
+Therefore, the landlords cannot discriminate and deny the request for reasonable accommodation to a disabled individual under the fair housing act.

 A reasonable accommodation request can also be an emotional support animal for a disabled individual.
 Therefore, the landlords cannot;